lfrestrepog/if-docs/docs/major-concepts/design-philosophy.md

 The Impact Protocol is the result of countless discussions, experiments, conversations with industry partners, academics, researchers and developers, and represents a community consensus for how certain actions should be executed, for example, how should a series of observations be aggregated, what standard units should be used, how should a manifest file be structured, etc.

 This means we can be neutral about what can be built with IF while also providing a set of canonical processes and standards.

+## Where to go next

+This page has outlined the design philosophies that guide Impact Framework development.
+Explore the other pages in this section to see how these principles have been applied to specific Impact Framework features, or head to our [user documentation](../users/) to get started running Impact Framework for yourself.